This article will help you read and understand your pathology report for seborrheic keratosis.

 Without a microscope, seborrheic keratosis may look like a raised or bumpy area of skin with a light tan or black colour.
-Seborrheic keratosis is often described as looking as if it was “stuck on” to skin.
-The size of a seborrheic keratosis can range from a few millimeters to a couple of centimeters and many patients have more than one.
+It is often described as looking as if it was “stuck on” to skin.
+The size of the involved skin can range from a few millimetres to a couple of centimetres and many patients have more than one.
 It may look similar to a wart or liver spot.

-Pathologists divide seborrheic keratosis in groups called variants based on how the cells look under the microscope.
-Variants of seborrheic keratosis include:
+Pathologists divide seborrheic keratosis into types based on how the cells look under the microscope.
+Each type is called a variant.